-This page contains information and resources regarding Online Learning, Online Independent Study and Online Dual Credit, including:
+This page contains information and resources regarding online courses, Online Independent Study and Online Dual Credit, including:

-If you are taking Online Learning classes in your fall or spring semester academic load, there are no additional fees beyond the usual full-time undergraduate tuition rate or any mandatory fees listed in the University Catalog.
-If you are a part-time student (11 credit hours or less), you will be charged the part-time tuition rate of $815.00 per credit hour, plus any mandatory fees as listed in the University Catalog.
+If you are taking online classes in your fall or spring semester academic load, there are no additional fees beyond the usual full-time undergraduate tuition rate or any mandatory fees listed in the University Catalog.
+If you are a part-time student (11 credit hours or less), you will be charged the part-time tuition rate of $865.00 per credit hour, plus any mandatory fees as listed in the University Catalog.

-Many students take Online Learning courses during Winterfest or summer terms, during which the cost is $315 per semester credit hour per course and a technology fee of $35 per term.
+Many students take online courses during Winterfest or summer terms, during which the cost is $355 per semester credit hour per course and a technology fee of $40 per term.

 The tuition for Online Dual Credit is $95.00 per credit hour.
 A deposit of $100.00 is required with the submission of your application.
 The deposit will be placed on your account toward the tuition of the course.